 As such musculoskeletal diseases account for more than 40% of all patients referred for vocational rehabilitation.

 A joint is where one bone moves on another bone and is held by ligaments.
-The cartilage is the covering on surface of the bone that articulates with the surface.
+The cartilage is the covering on the surface of the bone that articulates with the surface.
 A joint is covered by a structure called a joint capsule and space within is filled by synovial fluid which is produced by the synovium which lines the joint cavity.

 The affection of any structure may lead to joint disease.

-The following factors may contribute towards a higher risk.
+The following factors may contribute to higher risk.

 - Genetic makeup